DavidSantia/tag_api/README.md

 API using Go-lang struct tags to load SQL data and implement JSON endpoints.

 ## Goal
 Demonstrate how simple it is to prototype and modify an API in Go.

 By simply adjusting or adding a field to a Go struct, you automatically update both how the server loads from the database, as well as what it outputs for the API endpoint.

-* This project builds a Docker database container with sample Image and User data
+* This project builds a Docker database image with sample data
 * The sample data images come from https://clients3.google.com/cast/chromecast/home

 You can clone the project with